If you are looking what to do in Lucerne or what to visit, for a weekend visit or lovely getaway, here’s our

 8. Mount Pilatus

 Pilatus, is one of the legendary and most beautiful places in Central Switzerland.
 On a clear day the mountain offers a panoramic view of 73 Alpine peaks.
-The way to Pilatus is as charming as the mountain it self.
-If you are arriving to Lucerne main train station, the boat just outside the station will take you to the other side of the lake where you can take a spectacular cogwheel train.
+The way to Pilatus is as charming as the mountain itself.
+If you are arriving to Lucerne main train station, the boat on Lake Lucerne just outside the station will take you to the other side of the lake where you can take a spectacular cogwheel train.
 It’s simply the steepest one in the world, and it crosses a fierce landscape with impressive rock walls.
+The view form Pilatus over Lake Lucerne is out of this world!

 9. Hammetschwand Elevator (Bürgenstock)

 Still with the Lucerne area, the Hammetschwand is a lookout point above Lake Lucerne on the Bürgenstock plateau.
 The Hammetschwand elevator opened in 1905, and at that time was one of a kind in Switzerland.
 It is the highest exterior elevator in Europe.
 Passengers are taken up the 153 metres to the summit of the Hammetschwand at a speed of 2.7 metres per second.
-For a breathtaking experience and an incredible view at the end of it, a ride in the Hammetschwand elevator is unbeatable.
+For a breathtaking experience and an incredible view of Lake Lucerne, a ride in the Hammetschwand elevator is unbeatable.
+Before planning your trip please check whether elevator is open.
+More information here.

 10. Mount Rigi

-These are our own picks of 10 best places to visit in Lucerne but we have no doubt you’ll discover even more local gems for yourself!
+These are our own picks of what to do in Lucerne and the best places to visit in the city and its roundabouts.
+We have no doubt you’ll discover even more local gems for yourself!
 So what are you waiting for?
 The road is calling!
-Enjoy and share your discoveries in Lucerne and roundabouts! 🙂
+Enjoy and share your discoveries in Lucerne and the wonderful Lake Lucerne!